-I’m a British landscape historian, based in New Delhi.
-Before arriving here, I studied landscape design and history at Harvard, completed a Masters in garden design at the Inchbald School in London, and spent five wonderful years living and working in Paris.
-My first book was published by the MIT Press on a historic landscape in Massachusetts, and now I research and write on parks and gardens, do some translation work for a big heritage organisation, lecture and lead guided history walks, and spend as much time as I can visiting interesting landscapes and historical archives.
+I’m a British landscape historian, now based in Yorkshire, previously having lived and worked in India, France and the US.
+Having completed a Masters at a London design school, and post-graduate studies in landscape design and history at one of Harvard’s institutes, I research and write on parks and gardens, edit articles for a garden history magazine, do some translation work for a big heritage organisation, lecture and lead guided history walks, and spend as much time as I can visiting interesting landscapes and historical archives.

 Unless otherwise indicated, all the comments and photographs here are mine.
 If you’d like to reproduce any of them, please just contact me via my website.